sjhpark/QuestionAnswering-LLM/README.md

 ## Additional Requirements
 - Save PDFs inside /data to use as non-parametric knowledge sources for the chatbot.
 Update the 'config.yaml' file accordingly.
 - Install Ollama app from [here](https://ollama.com/).
-Ollama allows users to download LLMs and run them locally.
+Ollama allows the user to download LLMs and run them locally.
 - Download desired LLMs to use with Ollama (ChatOllama) using "ollama pull [model_name]" command in the terminal.
 Model names for Ollama can be found [here](https://ollama.com/library).
 - Get an API key for Tavily from [here](https://tavily.com/).
 Tavily is a search engine built specifically for AI agents (LLMs).